Bingquan-InSAR/GMTSARplus/README.md

 ## 📝 Description

-The script executes a complete SBAS workflow—from data download to final product export—in a single command.
+The script executes a complete SBAS workflow from data download to final product export—in a single command.

 - The area of interest (AOI) is specified via `--kml`.
 - The AOI bounding box is automatically derived in **EPSG:4326** and formatted as
   `west,east,south,north`, as required by `pSAR_gmtsar_s1.py (-roi)`.
-- Downloaded Sentinel-1 data are stored in a local working directory (`./<outdir>`).
+- Downloaded Sentinel-1 data are stored in a local working directory (`./safe`).
 - Precise orbit files are retrieved and cached under:
   `$S1_ORB/aux_poeorb`.